How to Winterize Your Boat

 Experts agree that the best place to store your boat during the winter is out of the water, under a cover and in climate controlled storage.
 Venting the cover of your boat will also aid in air flow to prevent mildew from accumulating inside.

 If you do not have access to indoor, climate-controlled storage, at a minimum you’ll want to have your boat shrink-wrapped if storing it outside.
 Boats are very sensitive to extreme cold and depending on the age, material and condition of your boat the cold could cause costly damage to the exterior and equipment.

 Don’t let winter weather wreak havoc on your boat.
 After you winterize your boat, call EZ Storage of Boston to help you with your boat storage needs.
 We offer drive up boat storage in our Natick, Newton and Framingham storage facilities.
-We also provide climate controlled boat storage at our indoor warehouse in Newton.
+We also provide climate controlled boat storage at our indoor storage facility in Newton.